ivanpaulovich/clean-architecture-manga/README.md

 **ProTip #1:** To get the Clean Architecture updates hit the `WATCH` button :eyes:.

+**Manga** is a virtual Wallet application in which a customer can register an account then manage the balance with `Deposits`, `Withdraws` and `Transfers`.

-The Manga's swagger client is running on `Heroku` servers at [https://clean-architecture-manga.herokuapp.com/swagger/](https://clean-architecture-manga.herokuapp.com/swagger/) and the `Swagger UI` is just beautiful!
+The Manga's demo is hosted on `Heroku` servers and the `Swagger UI` client is available at [https://clean-architecture-manga.herokuapp.com/swagger/](https://clean-architecture-manga.herokuapp.com/swagger/).
+It is just beautiful!
 [![Swagger Demo](https://raw.githubusercontent.com/ivanpaulovich/clean-architecture-manga/master/docs/clean-architecture-manga-swagger.png)](https://clean-architecture-manga.herokuapp.com/swagger/index.html)

 <p align="center">
-  Also you can run the Docker container through:
+  Run the Docker container in less than 2 minutes using Play With Docker:
   <br>
   <br>
   <a href="https://labs.play-with-docker.com/?stack=https://raw.githubusercontent.com/ivanpaulovich/clean-architecture-manga/master/docker-compose.yml&amp;stack_name=clean-architecture-manga" rel="nofollow"><img src="https://raw.githubusercontent.com/play-with-docker/stacks/master/assets/images/button.png" alt="Try in PWD" style="max-width:100%;"></a>